On Infinity Type Hyperplane Arrangements and Convex Positive Bijections: Introduction and a brief survey

-Here in this article we look at the classification of hyperplane arrangements (in general position, refer to Definition~\ref{defn:HA}) over the field of rationals and real numbers or more generally over an ordered field $\mbb{F}$ (refer to Definition~\ref{defn:OrderedField}).
-The textbooks S.~Lang~\cite{SL} and N.~Jacobson~\cite{Jac1},~\cite{Jac2} give a basic introduction to such ordered fields.
-This type of field is also briefly mentioned in Survey~\cite{CLP} on page $229$ from an algebraic point of view.
+This type of field is also briefly mentioned in Survey~\cite{MR1117042} on page $229$ from an algebraic point of view.
 The association of invariants to hyperplane arrangements for the purpose of classification of the same is a well established method over various fields like $\mbb{Q},\mbb{R},\mbb{C}$ and finite fields $\mbb{F}_q$ where $q$ is a prime power.
-By associating invariants to hyperplane arrangements over an ordered field $\mbb{F}$, here, we give a criterion as to when a hyperplane arrangement is represented isomorphically by a given set of normals, more precisely, by a normal system (refer to Definition~\ref{defn:NS}), where we prove main Theorem~\ref{theorem:NRTMT} which is stated in Section~\ref{sec:Preamble}.
-The result that is proved in this article is new and uses techniques from geometry of space and spatial arrangement of points in the field of linear algebra, convex geometry and theory of polytopes.
-In the next section we state the main result.
+By associating invariants to hyperplane arrangements here, we give a criterion as to when an infinity type hyperplane arrangement is represented isomorphically by another such hyperplane arrangement with a given set of normals, more precisely, with a given normal system (refer to Definition~\ref{defn:NS}), where we prove main Theorem~\ref{theorem:NRTMT} or equivalently Theorem~\ref{theorem:SNRT}, both of which are stated in Section~\ref{sec:Preamble}.
+This result is new and its proof uses techniques from geometry of space and spatial arrangement of points in the field of linear algebra, convex geometry and theory of polytopes.